mcbunkus/mcbunkus/content/programming/simple-kalman-filter.md

 _The $k+1|k$ values become $k|k-1$ values in the next iteration, not the $k|k$
 values._

-This is the part that confused me at first.
+This is the part that confused me at first. $\hat{x}_{k|k}$ and $P_{k|k}$ are used for _predicting_ the state in the time update equations.
+They're not the actual estimate.

-# Examples
+## Examples

 Here's a simple 3-state example.
+The measurements are for an airplane flying downrange in straight and level unaccelerated flight.
+It is not accelerating or changing course, so the acceleration should be zero and the velocity constant.

 ```python
 # Make sure you have python3, numpy, and matplotlib installed!